priest-2105/xsteam-v2/README.md

 - Access to 3rd party libraries that make the app much experience better like Swiper.js for the sliders and react-bootstrap for the app layout and modals.
 - Css modules which prevent clashing of classnames around components therefore avoiding unwanted results

-**Challenges**

-The challenge i faced while building was making the application very performant and creating a good functioning loading state before the content displays.

 **Features to be added**

 I am yet to arrive at a version 1.0 but i hope to add this features in order to arrive at a steady working version